'Prairie Green' Scots Pine

-Growing conditions: 'Prairie Green' Scots pine grows on a wide variety of soils but favors loamy soils with a pH of 5.0 to 8.0.
+Growing conditions: 'Prairie Green' Scots pine grows on a wide variety of soils but favours loamy soils with a pH of 5.0 to 8.0.
 It is shade tolerant but grows best in a sunny exposure.

 'Prairie Green' Scots pine is used in field and farmstead shelterbelts.
 The dense roots make it useful for soil stabilization and erosion control on dry sites.
 It will tolerate glyphosate drift when exposed in late summer.
 It provides good cover for birds plus small and large mammals.
-Scots pine is valued for Christmas trees because of its blue green colour, stiff branches, short densely-spaced needles and excellent needle retention.
+Scots pine is valued for Christmas trees because of its blue-green colour, stiff branches, short densely-spaced needles, and excellent needle retention.